Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-\mbox{\bf{Case 2}}: $g_0^L=0$ and $g_1^L=0$ (no lower bounding functions).\\ Assume that $\lambda_0=0$ and $\lambda_1=0$ everywhere, and hence, no constraints regarding the upper bounding functions are in effect.
+where $f_j$ are the nominal density functions and $\epsilon_j>0$.
+By the condition of no lower bounding functions, we have $\lambda_0=0$ and $\lambda_1=0$ everywhere.
 Similarly, the positivity constraints are also not imposed as before because, as it can be seen later, the density functions automatically satisfy these constraints.
 In this case, there are four conditions regarding the Lagrangians:

 The integrals in \eqref{eq87} are defined for $g_0<g_0^U$ and $g_1<g_1^U$, respectively.
 Since $\lambda_0=0$ and $\lambda_1=0$ everywhere, and with the assumption that $\nu_j$ are constant functions, it is the case that